nodeDevcoder/blog-website-2/README.md

-Test Blogging Website thatt resembles and utilizes many key features of current websites today.
+Test Blogging Website that resembles and utilizes many key features of current websites today.